gabriellewp/caseui_next/README.md

+# CaSE UI: Next Steps

-## This repo contains the code for the UI used in the following paper:
+This repo contains the code for the UI used in the following paper:

 >>@inproceedings{ren2021wizard,\
 >>title={Wizard of Search Engine: Access to Information Through Conversations with Search Engines},\
 >>author={Ren, Pengjie and Liu, Zhongkun and Song, Xiaomeng and Tian, Hongtao and Chen, Zhumin and Ren, Zhaochun and de Rijke, Maarten},\